Loyalty? Not in the mortgage business. That is, if you actually want to save money on your home loan.

 Mortgage Advertising Is Following the Insurance Model

-- Most forms of insurance are similarly boring and unoriginal
+- Like mortgages, most forms of insurance are similarly boring and unoriginal

-- But that doesn’t stop insurers like Geico from advertising 24/7
+- But that doesn’t stop mega insurers like Geico from advertising to you 24/7

 - Mortgage lenders are beginning to do that too in a bid to separate themselves from the crowd